ict2x01/ICT2x01-p4-3/README.md

 2. Uploading of challenge is now creating of challenge, checks for file uploads are removed

 ### Blackbox Testing (UAT) Video
-The UAT video can be found in the folder `tests`.
+The UAT video can be found in the folder `tests`, or on YouTube at https://youtu.be/2ROyMSwDPJg.

 ## Whitebox Testing